 The New Student Guide is your one-stop-shop for information about paying your bill, registering for classes, planning your wardrobe, and much more!
 For deadline extensions or accommodations in completing the following checklist, talk to your admissions counselor.View Guide

-President Gibson has written regular updates throughout the summer to keep you informed.Read Updates
+Read through the regular updates written by President Gibson throughout the summer and fall to keep our community informed.Read Updates

 What to Think About Now